doyubkim/fluid-engine-dev/README.md

 Jet framework is a fluid simulation engine SDK for computer graphics applications that was created by Doyub Kim as part of the book, ["Fluid Engine Development"](https://www.crcpress.com/Fluid-Engine-Development/Kim/p/book/9781498719926).
 The code is built on C++11 and can be compiled with commonly available compilers such as g++, clang, and Visual Studio.
 Currently tested platforms are macOS (10.10 or later), Ubuntu (14.04 or later), and Windows (Visual Studio 2015).

-The latest code is always available from the `master` branch.
-But since the code is a living thing, it will evolve and may diverge from the code from the book over time.
-To find the exact version that is shipped with the book, checkout the branch `book-1st-edition`.
+The latest code is always available from the [`master`](https://github.com/doyubkim/fluid-engine-dev/tree/master) branch.
+Since the code is a living thing which evolves over time, the latest from the master could be somewhat different from the code in the book.
+To find the version that is consistent with the book, checkout the branch [`book-1st-edition`](https://github.com/doyubkim/fluid-engine-dev/tree/book-1st-edition).

 ### Key Features
 * SPH and PCISPH fluid simulators
+* Position-based fluid simulators
 * Stable fluids-based smoke simulator
 * Level set-based liquid simulator
 * PIC and FLIP fluid simulators